tremor-rs/tremor-www/blog/2021-07-14-continuous-benchmarking.md

 > We recommend that you only use self-hosted runners with private repositories.
 > This is because forks of your repository can potentially run dangerous code on
-> your self-hosted runner machine by creating a pull request that executes the
+> your self-hosted runner machine by creating a pull request that runs the
 > code in a workflow.
 This is not an issue with GitHub-hosted runners because
 > each GitHub-hosted runner is always a clean isolated virtual machine, and it
-> is destroyed at the end of the job execution.
+> is decomisioned at the end of the job.
 Untrusted workflows running on
 > your self-hosted runner pose significant security risks for your machine and
 > network environment, especially if your machine persists its environment
 > between jobs.
 Some of the risks include: